How it works

 25%Annual

-HUD publishes 50th percentile rents by Fair Market Rent area annually, based on the American Housing Survey and ACS data.
+The U.S. Department of Housing and Urban Development publishes 50th percentile rents by Fair Market Rent area annually, based on the American Housing Survey and ACS data.
 These represent the median rent paid by recently-moved-in renters in standard-condition units.

 Coverage: All FMR areas (~2,600)